Muhammad Rahim al Afghani: Reports of "extended interrogation techniques"

-In August 2009 formerly classified documents about the CIA's use of torture were made public when the judicial branch upheld Freedom of Information Act requests.
+In August 2009, formerly classified documents about the CIA's use of torture were made public when the judicial branch upheld Freedom of Information Act requests.

-On August 27, 2009, Pamela Hess and Devlin Barrett, of the Associated Press, reported that in late 2007 the CIA subjected a captive was chained to the floors and walls of his cell, and subjected to extended sleep deprivation.
+On 27 August 2009, Pamela Hess and Devlin Barrett, of the Associated Press, reported that in late 2007 the CIA subjected a captive was chained to the floors and walls of his cell, and subjected to extended sleep deprivation.

 They noted while the captive's name was withheld Al-Afghani was the only captive known to have been in CIA custody at the time of the use of these techniques.
 They noted that the Bush Presidency had publicly abandoned the use of these techniques, but an exception was made because government lawyers had given the CIA permission.
 The captive had his hands chained above the level of his heart.

-He was made to wear diapers, so he would not have to be unbound for bathroom breaks.
-When observers watching over closed-circuit TV saw him start to fall asleep they were able to wake him by remotely jerking his shackles.
-When he developed edema, swelling of the legs, a common consequence of the use of these techniques he was shifted to being bound to a low stool, still with his hands bound above the level of his heart.